 A drain and spin may help shorten drying times for some heavy fabrics or special-care items by removing excess water.

-- Push Cycle Control Knob in and turn clockwise until indicator points to the bar located just before an OFF area on the dial, as illustrated. - 2.
-Pull Cycle Control Knob out.
-The washer will drain and spin.
+- Push Cycle Control Knob in and turn clockwise to SPIN, as illustrated. - Pull Cycle Control Knob out, The washer will drain and spin.

 What happens in each cycle